sepal-contrib/alert_module/doc/en.rst

 In the bottom right corner of the map.
 3 buttons will help the user navigate through the different widgets of the application:

 -   :btn:`<fa-solid fa-map-marker-alt>`: the widget to select the AOI (Area of interest)
--   :btn:`<fa-solid fa-triange-exclamation>`: the widget to select the alerts and filter them
+-   :btn:`<fa-solid fa-triangle-exclamation>`: the widget to select the alerts and filter them
 -   :btn:`<fa-solid fa-globe>`: the widget to select Planet parameters

 In the top left corner there is :btn:`<fa-solid fa-info>` button to open the metatada interface.
 More information in the next sections of this document.